jacobyan0/jacobyan0.github.io/README.md

 * Publications: "Publications.md"

 * Project Portfolio: the markdown files in the "posts" folder.
-To turn off "read more", go to the includes folder, find home.html, delete the "<div ...read more</a><div>" line
+To turn off "read more", go to the includes folder, find home.html, delete the "<div ...read more..." line

 * Teaching: "teaching.md"